Rade58/redux-counters/README.md

-# counters built with react, redux, react-redux
+# counters built with react, STATE MANGED BY: redux, react-redux